 Though in Google Ads you can add as many automated rules as you want, it’s not possible to combine them into a single optimization.
 In Optmyzr, this is possible with Rule Engine strategies.

 In Optmyzr, a rule is a set of conditions and actions (if and then statements).
 Strategies let you combine multiple rules — in essence, letting you add the ‘else’ portion in an ‘if’, ‘then’, else’ rule.

 For example, in just one strategy, you can consolidate all your search query management by adding one rule to add positive keywords and another rule to add negatives.

 You can also have multiple actions applied to an entity.
 For example, you can add a label to the keywords your rule paused because they were found to be too expensive.

-2. Use data from multiple date ranges.
+2. Use data from multiple/custom date ranges

 Automated rules in Google Ads let you use a single date range for metrics.
 This makes it impossible to do relative comparisons, like to find ad groups that have a sudden spike in CPA for the past week compared to the last 30 days.

 With our Rule Engine, you can bring in performance data from as many date ranges as you’d like, making relative comparisons very easy.

 While using multiple date ranges is useful, it’s even better when you can customize those date ranges.
 Rather than just using default ones like the last 7/30/n days, you can build custom date ranges that are based on lookback windows.